-We present the first solutions for Inner-Product Functional Encryption in the Multi-Client and Decentralized Multi-Client settings and additional constructions that support many interesting properties:
+We present the first solutions for Inner-Product Functional Encryption in the Multi-Client and Decentralized Multi-Client settings:

-- 1. Efficiency: the proposed schemes are highly practical as their efficiency is comparable to that of the DDH-based IP-FE scheme from [5].
-A value x_i is encrypted as a unique group element C_i (three for the function-hiding scheme).
+- 1. Efficiency: the proposed schemes are highly practical as their efficiency is comparable to that of the DDH-based IP-FE scheme from [4].
+A value x_i is encrypted as a unique group element C_i .
 The setup phase, key generation and decryption all take time linear in the number of participants, and encryption takes time linear in its input. - 2.
 Security under a standard assumption: our schemes are all adaptively secure under either the classical DDH assumption or the standard SXDH assumption. - 3.
-Security against adaptive corruptions: In addition, we successfully address corruptions of clients, even adaptive ones in the MCFE setting, exploring what Goldwasser et al. [18] highlighted as an "interesting direction". - 4.
-Non interactivity: The DMCFE scheme we present in Section 5 has a key generation protocol that does not require interactions. - 5.
-Function hiding: The MCFE scheme presented in Section 6 is function hiding.
+Security against adaptive corruptions: In addition, we successfully address corruptions of clients, even adaptive ones in the MCFE setting, exploring what Goldwasser et al. [16] highlighted as an "interesting direction". - 4.
+Non interactivity: The DMCFE scheme we present in Section 5 has a key generation protocol that does not require interactions.